U

 • • Multi-color IP derivatives

-• • Hybrid crochet + plush products
+• • Hybrid crochet + plush

 • • Custom packaging integration